esp8266/Arduino/readme.txt

 [core / libraries]
 * Adding support for the Arduino Pro and Pro Mini 3.3V / 8 MHz w/ ATmega328.
+* Adding support for the LilyPad Arduino w/ ATmega328.
 * Adding write(str) and write(buf, size) methods to Print, Serial, and the Ethernet library Client and Server classes.
 This allows for more efficient (fewer packet) Ethernet communication.
 (Thanks to mikalhart.)